 Octet 5 shall be encoded as follows:

-- Bit 1 – ES ITF (End Station Interfaces): when set to "1", this indicates a request to retrieve the ES interfaces.
+- Bit 1 – ITF ID (Interface ID): when set to "1", this indicates a request to retrieve the End Station Interface IDs.

 - Bit 2 – ITF CAP (Interface capabilities): when set to "1", this indicates a a request to retrieve the Interface capabilities.